Systematic Literature Review: Quantum Machine Learning and its applications: Results

-To introduce quantum neural networks, we first introduce the quantum neuron model, described in \cite{Chen2020b}.
-The input is the quantum state $\ket{x_{i}}$, the output is denoted as real number or.
-The value of the quantum weight $R(\theta_{i} )$ is the quantum rotation gate $R(\theta) = $, Controlled-NOT gate $U(\tau) = C(f(\tau))$, where $f$ is the sigmoid function, and the function $C(x)$ is $C(k)\ket{\phi} = $ Fig. \ref{fig:6_from_Chen2020b}.
+Quantum neural networks are composed by quantum neurons, quantum neuron model is described in \cite{Chen2020b}.
+The input of this model is the quantum state $\ket{x_{i}}$, and the output is denoted as real number $o$ [fig:\ref{fig:6_from_Chen2020b}].
+The value of the quantum weight $R(\theta_{i} )$ is the quantum rotation gate $R(\theta) = $, Controlled-NOT gate $U(\tau) = C(f(\tau))$, where $f$ is the sigmoid function, and the function $C(x)$ is $C(k)\ket{\phi} = $ [fig:\ref{fig:6_from_Chen2020b}].

 Once the quantum neuron model is introduced, the model of quantum neural networks is presented, \cite{Tacchino_2021,Bausch2018} where classical input and weight vectors of size $m$ can be encoded in quantum hardware using only $N = log_{2} m$ qubits.
 Relative quantum phases (i.e., $\pm 1$) in superpositions of base states can be used to encode collections of classical data.